-- Where salad bars and buffets are permitted by local/state officials, they must have sneeze guards in place.
+- Objective Discard all food items that are out of date. - Where salad bars and buffets are permitted by local/state officials, they must have sneeze guards in place.
 Change, wash and disinfect utensils and containers that are handled frequently and place appropriate barriers in open areas.
-Alternatively, cafeteriastyle service (employee served) is permissible with barriers between guests and servers, and when employees use personal protective equipment and limit close contact between guests.
+Alternatively, cafeteriastyle service (employee served) is permissible with barriers between guests and servers, and when employees use PPE and limit close contact between guests.
 Where appropriate, use floor markers to help guests stay 6 feet apart. - Wherever possible, assign a staff member to work the selfservice drink stations, limit guest congregation/lines, and remove lemons and unwrapped straws from the area. - If providing a "grab and go" service, stock coolers to minimum levels. - Ensure the person in charge is ServSafe certified and that their certification is up to date, and provide food handler training to refresh food safety knowledge for employees.